cekvenich/eventBus/README.md

 Download or clone the code in this git repo.

 You have two folders, super and worker, do 'npm i' in each.
+Get nats.creds from Synadia or configure your own NATS.

 First start a few workers by running this a few times: node worker.js

 And then run: node super.js